 This research aims to develop a conceptual framework of BCT in an RSCN for multi-industries.
-This development is achieved using a qualitative methodology that identifies key themes and associations (Miles et al., 2020).
+This development is achieved using a qualitative methodology that identifies key themes and associations (Miles, Huberman, and Saldana 2020).
 This research uses secondary and primary data to explore internally focused, and externally focused BCT integrated drivers on RSCNs and how they leverage sustainability performance improvements, including RSCN approaches and feature forms.
 For the secondary data, this research has reviewed several academic articles and then synthesised them to identify the key themes.
 The other thing that the authors explored was background data from websites, newspaper articles, and general document information such as statistical data from the national census directory or governmental agencies and associations.
 It provides an overall understanding of the organisation's background and context for the case studies and process development.
-Such documents helped with inquiries for field visits and interviews (Yin, 2018).
+Such documents helped with inquiries for field visits and interviews (Yin 2018).
 Secondary data was analysed following an extensive review of peer-reviewed journals and published works.
-For primary data, a case study method is a rich source for exploring complex emergent phenomena (Yin, 2018).
-Multiple case-study types are applied in this research, which involves a multi-site study to obtain an in-depth understanding of BCT in RSCNs for multi-industries (Miles et al., 2020).
+For primary data, a case study method is a rich source for exploring complex emergent phenomena (Yin 2018).
+Multiple case-study types are applied in this research, which involves a multi-site study to obtain an in-depth understanding of BCT in RSCNs for multi-industries (Miles, Huberman, and Saldana 2020).
 The main source for the primary data is semi-structured, which is the most powerful main tool within the context of a case study.
-It enables an in-depth understanding and interpretation of sustainability from the perspective of quality in BCT in RSCNs (Yin, 2018).
-It explains their activities from the viewpoint of people experiencing the phenomena (Easterby-Smith, 2012).
-Comparable previous research has employed the case study method to generate theoretical and practical insights into BCT in RSCNs (Ferrer, 2018; Ariyawardana, 2020; Mathew et al., 2021; Cricelli et al., 2021; Flygansvær et al., 2021; Rehman et al., 2021; Koshta et al., 2022; Lage et al., 2022).
+It enables an in-depth understanding and interpretation of sustainability from the perspective of quality in BCT in RSCNs (Yin 2018).
+It explains their activities from the viewpoint of people experiencing the phenomena.
+Comparable previous research has employed the case study method to generate theoretical and practical insights into BCT in RSCNs (Ferrer 2018; Mathew et al. 2021; Cricelli, Greco, and Grimaldi 2021; Flygansvær, Samuelsen, and Støyle 2021; Rehman et al., 2021; Koshta, Patra, and Singh 2022; Lage, Saiz-Santos, and Zarzuelo 2022).